Hellenistic philosophy: Atoms and void

 Epicurean physics held that the entire universe consisted of two things: matter and void.
 Matter is made up of atoms, which are tiny bodies that have only the unchanging qualities of shape, size, and weight.
-The Epicureans believed that atoms were unchanging because the world was ordered and that changes had to have specific and consistent sources, e.g. a plant species only grows from a seed of the same species,but that in order for the universe to persist, what it is ultimately made up of must not be able to be changed or else the universe would be essentially destroyed.
+The Epicureans believed that atoms were unchanging because the world was ordered and that changes had to have specific and consistent sources (e.g. a plant species only grows from a seed of the same species), but that in order for the universe to persist, what it is ultimately made up of must not be able to be changed or else the universe would be essentially destroyed.

 Epicurus holds that there must be an infinite supply of atoms, although only a finite number of types of atoms, as well as an infinite amount of void.
 Epicurus explains this position in his letter to Herodotus: When not prevented by other atoms, all atoms move at the same speed naturally downwards in relation to the rest of the world.
 This downwards motion is natural for atoms; however, as their fourth means of motion, atoms can at times randomly swerve out of their usual downwards path.
 This swerving motion is what allowed for the creation of the universe, since as more and more atoms swerved and collided with each other, objects were able to take shape as the atoms joined together.
-Without the swerve, the atoms would never have interacted with each other, and simply continued to move downwards at the same speed.
+Without the swerve, the atoms would never have interacted with each other and simply would have continued to move downwards at the same speed.
 Epicurus also felt that the swerve was what accounted for humanity's free will.
 If it were not for the swerve, humans would be subject to a never-ending chain of cause and effect.
 This was a point which Epicureans often used to criticize Democritus' atomic theory.